This is part of my Third Friday Cocktails series. Find cocktail recipes, drink mixing techniques and lore right here on

-I usually build in this order – bitters, rye, vermouth.
+Build in this order – bitters, rye, vermouth.
 Stir with long bar spoon or chopstick for about 20 seconds.
-That gives your spirit time to get cold and the ice time to melt just enough water into the drink to open it up and soften it.
+That gives your spirit time to get cold and the ice time to melt into the drink to open it up.
 You’ll figure out your own stirring preferences eventually, but 20 seconds is a great starting point.
 A long bar spoon is super helpful for moving all that ice around.

 Strain into a chilled glass.
 You can keep this as simple as throwing a cocktail glass in the freezer with a few cubes in it while you mix up the drink, or you can put the glass in the freezer earlier in the day.
-I like to chill both glass and shaker for hours in advance, but that’s also partly laziness because then I can just take the glass out of the dishwasher and put it right into the freezer.
+I like to chill both glass and shaker for hours in advance.

 A polarizing question – do you serve a Manhattan on the rocks or neat?
 Honestly, do what makes you happy.
 I like mine up (no ice) because I want a frosty cocktail but not one that gets watery while I sip.
 But if you like yours with ice, go for it.
 If you’re going neat, then you can serve your drink in a traditional stemmed cocktail glass or you can put it into a rocks glass.
-If you’re going to use ice, then go for a rocks glass instead – trying to drink out of a cocktail glass with ice in it can be fraught with peril.
+Go for a rocks glass if you’re serving over ice – trying to drink out of a cocktail glass with ice in it can be fraught with peril.

 For glassware in a hurry, I highly recommend these cocktail glasses and these rocks glasses from Amazon.
 I have used sets of both over the years and they’re pretty and sturdy.
 They’re not the cheapest option but in my opinion they’re great quality for a reasonable price.
 If you’ve got something to drink out of for now, then keep an eye out for vintage glassware or check eBay or Etsy.